 - Exportable audit evidence when compliance asks for proof

-For the strategic framework behind these requirements, see HR Knowledge Bases – A Complete 2025 Guide.
+For the strategic framework behind these requirements, see HR Knowledge Base: Complete Guide for Scale-Ups.

 Why teams resist “documentation” (and how to beat it)